tianyin/rex/docs/EH.md

 However, the Itanium EH ABI is not suitable in our case for the following
 reasons:
-- It adds too much complexity, as the userspace unwind libraries are not direcly usable.
+- It adds too much complexity, as the userspace unwind libraries are not directly usable.
-- It usually requries dynamic allocation for certain exception contexts, which may not be available to kernel extensions (e.g. kprobe executes in interrupt contexts and is therefore not sleepable).
+- It usually requires dynamic allocation for certain exception contexts, which may not be available to kernel extensions (e.g. kprobe executes in interrupt contexts and is therefore not sleepable).
 - It allows failures during the unwinding which cannot be tolerated in